krompaco/sendgrid-for-epi/README.md

     Install-Package Krompaco.SendGridForEpi.SqlServer

 This package will install both packages needed.
-Minimum Episerver version is 10.3.2 and SendGrid package is 8.0.5.
+Minimum Episerver version is 11.2.1 and SendGrid package is 9.9.0 (you can find an older package that supports 10.3.2 with SendGrid package 8.0.5).

 ## Configuration
 The main package requires you to add an app setting for the API Key.
 The key needs Mail Send Access and you set this up in Settings => API Keys in SendGrid.